ghi-electronics/Docs/software/netmf/tutorials/digital-inputs.md

 ## Interrupt Port

-In the previous example, the program just looped, and looped, and looped; each time checking the status of the pin attached to the button.
+In the previous example, the program just looped, and looped, and looped -- each time checking the status of the pin attached to the button.
 The pin is checked maybe a million times before/after the button is pressed!

 Interrupt ports allows us to set a method that will be executed when the button is pressed (when pin is low for example).

 We can set the interrupt to fire (call the method) on many state changes on the pin: when a pin is low or maybe when it is high.
 The most common use is the "on change."
 The change from low to high or high to low creates a signal edge.
-The high edge occurs when the signal rises from low to high.
-The low edge happen when the signal falls from high to low.
-For a more in-depth understanding of the difference between the "change" interrupt versus a "level" interrupt, use wikipedia, the two articles of relevance are found by searching for "Interrupt Port" and "edge level transition."
+The rising edge occurs when the signal rises from low to high.
+The falling edge happen when the signal falls from high to low.
+For a more in-depth understanding of the difference between the "change" interrupt versus a "level" interrupt, use wikipedia -- the two articles of relevance are found by searching for "Interrupt Port" and "edge level transition."

 In the example below, we are using the low edge to detect a button press.
 "IntButton_OnInterrupt" will automatically run when button is pressed.

 The following code requires the Microsoft.SPOT.Hardware assembly.
 Consult the device schematic or manual for pin numbers.

 ```c#